StockSharp/doc/en/topics/api/connectors/creating_own_connector/settings.md

-# Storing Settings
+﻿# Storing Settings

-When creating your own adapter, it is important to provide the ability to save and load settings.
+When creating your own adapter, make sure to provide the ability to save and load settings.
 For this, StockSharp uses the `Save` and `Load` methods, which work with the `SettingsStorage` object.

 To save settings, you need to override the `Save` method: